 Numerous dignitaries from the town of Shelby and the state of North Carolina gathered with a variety of bluegrass and country musicians for a ceremony at Central United Methodist Church dedicating the center.
 The crowd was standing room only, with attendees crowding onto the church’s steps, into its foyer, and lining the walls of the sanctuary.

-From Earl’s Breakdown to Reuben’s Train, the musicians kept the crowd captivated for over two hours as they worked their way through some of Scruggs’ most famous numbers, as well as songs that reminded them personally of Scruggs and his wife Louise.
-Each of the various stages of Scruggs’ career were covered, with a few traditional bluegrass numbers such as Sally Goodin and Molly and Tenbrooks, Flatt and Scruggs favorites like Foggy Mountain Rock, as well as a nod to the folk and rock influences of the Earl Scruggs Revue.
-Gill and Tritt sang a few country numbers, as well, including Tritt’s soulful rendition of I Walk the Line, a song which he said was one of Louise Scruggs’ favorites and which he sang at her funeral.
+From Earl’’ Breakdown to Reuben’s Train, the musicians kept the crowd captivated for over two hours as they worked their way through some of Scruggs’ most famous numbers, as well as songs that reminded them personally of Scruggs and his wife Louise.
+Each of the various stages of Scruggs’ career were covered, with a few traditional bluegrass numbers such as Sally Goodin, a Bill Monroe number in Molly and Tenbrooks, Flatt and Scruggs favorites like Foggy Mountain Rock, as well as a nod to the folk and rock influences of the Earl Scruggs Revue.
+Gill and Tritt sang a few country numbers, as well, including Tritt’s soulful rendition of I Walk the Line, a song which he said was one of Louise Scruggs’ favorites, and which he sang at her funeral.

 Several humorous and moving stories were shared during the performance, including Eddie Stubbs’ remembrance of the time he saw Scruggs at a Cracker Barrel in Nashville.
 Stubbs said he immediately invited Scruggs to dine with him, honored to be able to buy a meal for such a legendary figure.
 He told Scruggs to get anything he wanted on the menu, and Scruggs ordered pinto beans, cornbread, milk, and “the biggest slab of onion they had.”
 When the waitress asked if he wanted whole or skim milk, he replied whole because, as Stubbs related, Scruggs said he didn’t know there was any other kind.